Forever in Your Mind: 2017–2018: Euphoric

-Forever in Your Mind released the non-album single, "Smooth," on April 28, 2017, after having promoted their debut EP throughout much of 2016.
-The single release also featured the B-side track, "Missing," a pop ballad that laments a relationship fractured beyond repair.
+Forever in Your Mind released the non-album single, "Smooth," on April 28, 2017, after promoting their debut EP throughout much of 2016.
+The single release featured the B-side track, "Missing," a pop ballad that laments a relationship fractured beyond repair.

 Toward the end of 2017, the band announced the upcoming release of their latest EP, Euphoric, preceded by its lead single, "Rabbit Hole".
-The EP became available for pre-order on December 15, and was fully released on January 12, 2018.
+The EP became available for pre-order on December 15, 2017, and was fully released on January 12, 2018.

-On October 28, 2018, Forever in your Mind released their single "Let Go," their first musical release since Euphoric.
+On October 28, 2018, Forever in Your Mind released their single "Let Go," their first musical release since Euphoric.